Physik-Institut-UZH/Xenoscope_LM_Readout/README.md

 with the following arguments:

 - v: Set verbose output.
 Print measurement values to terminal.
-- s: Save measurement values to csv.
+- s: Save measurement values to csv file with entries: channel number, UNIX timestamp, capacitance in pF.
 - n: Number of measurements taken and averaged per cycle and LM.
 - c: Close port after measurement.